Richardaeld/cola-vending-machine/README.md

 ## Scalability
 + Finalizing a way for users to login, and update their username and password.
 + Creating a way for a user to delete their own account.
++ A frame has been created to give the ability to have selective views for different users.
+(Ex.
+Admins and users)

 # Assumptions
 + The vending machine will only dispense one cola at a time.